EE - Electrical Engineering

 EE 585.
 Senior Design Project I (2).

+3 Lab hours.
 A design project under faculty supervision chosen according to the student's interest.
 Does not count toward a graduate degree in electrical engineering, computer engineering or computer science.
-For undergraduates only.
+For undergraduate students only.
 This class should be taken in the semester prior to the one in which the student is going to graduate.
 Prerequisites: senior standing, CS 480 or EE 492.
-Corequisite: PHIL 354 or 385; and CS 411 or EE 492.
+Corequisite: PHIL 354 or 385.

 EE 586.
 Introduction to Communication Systems (4).